-It would be ideal to meet all our Fellows before we complete our admissions process, but since about half our students come from outside North America, that is impractical.
+It would be ideal to meet all our applicants before we complete our admissions process, but since about half our students come from outside North America, that is impractical.
 We do encourage you to meet our admissions staff at the recruiting events listed on our schedule online.
-You may also attend the CIPA Open House, held each spring, or arrange a personal visit to campus
+You may also attend the MPA Open House, held each spring, or arrange a personal visit to campus.

 Qualifications for Admission